hapax/hapax.github.io/assets/exponential.md

 1 + 2 + 3 + 4 + \cdots = -\frac{1}{12}.
 $$

-In other words, the sum of all the positive natural numbers is not only finite, but negative!
+It is a paradox: the sum of all the positive natural numbers is apparently not only finite, but negative!
-Some speculate that Euler may have known about it, but the first person to write it down was
+Although it seems insane, there is a rigorous way to interpret this statement.
-[Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
+Some speculate that Euler may have known about it, but the first person to write it down and clearly understand it was [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).

-Ramanujan justified it in various different ways, but we will give a different justification.
-In fact, the derivation we give is the one used by string theorists, and makes the "physics" of the result clearest.
+Our approach, which differs from Ramanujan's, is the one used by physicists, and we will focus on a "physical" understanding of the equation.

 We need a few more elementary facts to get started.
 Recall the *geometric series*, stating that if $|r| < 1$, then the sum of its powers is